Photo: Shutterstock / Leonid Andronov

 Mesačný lístok/ električenka Monthly travel pass

-Zastávka an znamenie Request stop
+Zastávka na znamenie Request stop

-Information on the routes and schedules in Bratislava can be found at Bratsilava public transport website.
+Information on the routes and schedules in Bratislava can be found at Bratislava public transport website.
 Information on public transport in Banská Bystrica, Košice, Nitra, Prešov, Žilina and other towns is available and a larger number of principal towns is available at itinerary planner website ( https://cp.hnonline.sk/en/vlakbusmhd/spojenie/ ) (section “MHD”), however, it is necessary to be familiar with the Slovak names of the bus stops.

 Travel by Car